Stream Deck Plugin for Zoom

 - Leave a meeting.
 If you’re the host, end the meeting

-Currently, this Zoom plugin only works on macOS.
-It’s using AppleScript to detect the status of the buttons and an alternative needs to be figured out for Windows.
-The code is open for pull requests for anyone who would like to do the Windows part!
+Currently, this Zoom plugin works on macOS and Windows.
+It’s using AppleScript to detect the status of the buttons and UI automation on Windows.

 Make sure Stream Deck is selected in the system preferences: